-By 11:15 p.m. on Tuesday, September 24, 1935, Patrolman Beitman, 565 Dixmyth Avenue, and his partner Motorcycle Patrolman Clifford Rhein had finished their shift and were on their way home when Patrolman Beitman was thrown from his Harley-Davidson as a car hit the left rear wheel of his cycle at Schiller and Hughes Streets.
+By 11:15 p.m. on Tuesday, September 24, 1935, Motorcycle Patrolman Howard E. Beitman, 565 Dixmyth Avenue, and his partner Clifford Rhein had finished their shift and were on their way home when tragically, Patrolman Beitman was thrown from his Harley-Davidson as a car hit the left rear wheel of his motorcycle at Schiller and Hughes Streets.
 Patrolman Beitman, who was described by Major Charles S. Wolsefer, head of the Traffic Bureau, as “one of the best officers in the safety patrol,” landed on his head and suffered a skull fracture.

 Patrolman Rhein, who had been riding a short distance ahead of Patrolman Beitman, reported that when he heard the crash, he noted that the striking vehicle was on the wrong side of the street.

-The driver of the other vehicle, a Nash sedan, Rudolph Gross of 210 East Liberty Street, was initially arrested for reckless driving and arraigned in Police Court the following day.
-At this proceeding he was held under $1000 bond and scheduled for a hearing October 1.
+The driver of the other vehicle, a Nash sedan, was Rudolph Gross, 210 East Liberty Street.
+He was initially arrested for reckless driving and arraigned in Police Court the following day.
+At this proceeding he was held under $1000 bond and scheduled for a hearing on October 1.

 Once the accident was classified as a fatality, Detective Sergeant George Ebbers and Detectives Andrew Beard and Fred Seebohm arrested Gross again on the more serious manslaughter charge according to a Cincinnati Enquirer accounting the following morning.
 Patrolman Clifford Rhein signed the warrant.